 It is important that students in the program be fully aware of MRI safety procedures before their diagnostic clinical rotations and/or optional clinical rotation in MRI.
-Students must understand the nature of the magnetic fields that are used and understand the consequences of not following safety guidelines.
+Students must understand the magnetic fields used and the consequences of not following safety guidelines.
 Students in the program will be educated on MRI safety (Individual and Patient) in RADT 355 before the start of their first clinical rotation.
 All students regardless of their optional rotations will be required to complete an MRI pre-screening form.
-This pre-screening form will be maintained in their clinical folder.
+This prescreening form will be maintained in their clinical folder.
 This form will be reviewed by program officials.
-Students will not be allowed to do an optional rotation in MRI if contraindicated by their prescreening form.
-Students are required to notify the program should their present screening status change at any time during the program and will be required to complete a new screening form.
-Students are to always follow the MRI safety policies and precautions at their respective clinical site.
+Students will not be allowed to do an optional rotation in MRI if contraindicated by their pre-screening form.
+Students must notify the program should their present screening status change at any time during the program and complete a new screening form.
+Students are to follow the MRI safety policies and precautions at their respective clinical site.
 Students are required to notify the faculty of any changes to their status.